karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 # Development Plan

-When updated: 2025-09-08T14:18:00Z
+When updated: 2025-09-08T14:28:00Z

 ## Next up (near‑term, actionable)
-1. README slimming - Trim README to essentials and link to new docs pages (overview/getting‑started/cli/middleware/templates/contributing).2.
-Optional: build noise
+1. README slimming - Trim README to essentials and link to new docs pages (overview/getting‑started/cli/middleware/templates/contributing).
    - If residual warnings remain, consider further tuning (non‑blocking).

 ## Completed (recent)
 - Templates: lint mapping fallback
   - Added an explicit fallback project reference to `templates/.check/tsconfig.minimal.json` in the unified templates ESLint config to help the project service map files reliably on Windows while retaining typed linting where projects match.
+- Build noise suppression (Rollup unresolved alias)
+  - Broadened Rollup onwarn filters to check `source | id | exporter` so UNRESOLVED_IMPORT warnings for alias ids ('@/' and '@@/') are consistently suppressed in both JS and DTS builds.
+No change to bundling; CI output is quieter.
 - Templates: lint fallback
   - Enabled `allowDefaultProject: true` in the unified templates ESLint config so files not mapped to a specific tsconfig by the project service still    lint cleanly.
 Typed analysis remains for files matched to a template    project.
 - Templates: lint follow‑up
   - Updated unified templates ESLint config to ignore templates/.check/\*\* so config files aren’t linted.  - Enabled parserOptions.projectService to correctly map files to the